-If you find unnecessary thoughts or questions entering your mind, just imagine that they are like words written in the sand – with your next exhale, see the words being wiped away by a sweeping wave, leaving only smooth sand and little bubbles glistening in the sun.
+If you find unnecessary thoughts or questions entering your mind, just imagine that they are like words written in the sand – with your next exhale, see the words being wiped away by a sweeping wave, leaving the only smooth sand and little bubbles glistening in the sun.

 In your head, travel to a private and peaceful place, somewhere in the present, past, or future.
 It may be an island, a beach, a forest, or any other place where you feel calm, safe, and happy.
 Stay here for as long as you like, soaking up the good feelings and gathering up the peace and quiet.

 When you are ready to come back to your day, pause in your happy place.
 Gradually allow yourself to gently come up from your calm and peaceful place, a little bit at a time.